parasKumarSahu/Knolml-Analysis/README.md

 Example: python3 rank_authors_based_on_para_contr.py 2006_Westchester_County_torna.knolml

-## Analysis4: Finding knowledge gaps in a wikipedia article
+## Analysis4: Finding external knowledge gaps in a wikipedia article
 A wikipedia article represents knowledge about some related topics, like a wikipedia article on IIT Ropar may be talking about placements of IIT Ropar in a particular section.
 But, in this section there was no information regarding a new branch say Biotechnology which was newly introduced.
 So, can we write a Python program that can tell that the information regarding placements of Biotechnology is missing from the IIT Ropar wikipedia page?
 Or in general can we tell that there is a knowledge gap in a wikipedia article?

 Steps to find external knowledge gaps:-